rafaelzaccanini/lucene-search-sample/README.md

 A simple sample to learn how Lucenet.Net works.

 Contents:
-- Create and updating Lucene's index
+- Creating and updating Lucene's index
 - Simple field search
 - Multi field search
 - Sorting hits by relevance